 NISEP aims to increase the number of Indigenous students finishing secondary school and pursuing pathways to tertiary education and/or employment.
 NISEP uses science, technology, engineering and mathematics (STEM) as a tool to realise these aims.
 The use of STEM has the added benefit of encouraging changes in Indigenous students’ engagement with and aspirations towards STEM education and careers.

-To change Indigenous and low socioeconomic status (SES) students’ attitudes towards, engagement with and confidence in education by placing them in positions of leadership.
-We aim to increase the number of Indigenous students completing their secondary education and going on to enter tertiary education or employment.
+We promote engagement with education in Indigenous and low socioeconomic status (SES) students by placing them in leadership roles.
+We want to see more Indigenous students completing their secondary education and going on to further education or employment.

 NISEP’s core events are its School Science Shows.
 We value add to these through other university and community events including the Conocophillips Macquarie University Science Experience and the Indigenous Science Experience @ Redfern.
 For more details on our events, visit: